 Come 1980 and the FSGC was developing the idea of an official domestic league, considered necessary if the country was to gain recognition from football's governing bodies.
 The new league competition, the San Marino Championship, was launched in October 1985.
 That year also witnessed the birth of the Trofeo Federale, a Super Cup pitting league champions against Coppa Titano holders.

 More milestones were attained in European club competition in the new millennium.
-San Marino had its first participant – S.S.
-Folgore – in the qualifying rounds of the UEFA Cup in season 2000/01.
-Then, in 2007, the republic was allotted a second European place, for the UEFA Champions League qualification stage, with S.S.
-Murata the first standard-bearer.
+San Marino had a first participant – SS Folgore – in the qualifying rounds of the UEFA Cup in season 2000/01.
+Then, in 2007, the republic was allotted a second European place, for the UEFA Champions League qualification stage, with SS Murata the first standard-bearer.
 In 2007/08 Libertas registered the first draw for a Sammarinese club at continental level, in UEFA Cup qualifying versus Drogheda United FC, while in 2013/14 Tre Penne posted the first ever win – 1-0 in their UEFA Champions League first qualifying round second leg against FC Shirak of Armenia.

 Further indicators of growth were the official visits to the FSGC undertaken by delegations from FIFA in October 2000 and UEFA in November 2005.
 UEFA President Michel Platini followed the same path in 2008 to open the federation's new Casa del Calcio headquarters.